squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-htb-aeswcm.md

         return ct.hex()
 ```
-A majority of the work performed by this function courts within its first line, where the encrypt function is called on the passed `pt` and subsequently split into blocks once more.
+A majority of the work performed by this function occurs within its first line, where the encrypt function is called on the passed `pt` and subsequently split into blocks once more.
 These blocks are then randomly shuffled, and the first block in the `blocks` list is $$\oplus$$ed with all other blocks in `blocks` and then returned.
 See?
 It's pretty straightforward.

 ## The Exploit
 Now that we fully understand the happenings of the script, it is time to break it and cause a collision.
 In order to facilitate this, let's work backwards.
 The tag added to list is a result of the $$\oplus$$ of all current characteristics' `ct` blocks ( $$ct_1, ct_2, ct_3, ...$$ ).
 (Because $$\oplus$$ is commutative the random shuffling of the blocks is of little importance.)
 From the $$\oplus$$ed properties above, it can be understood that for a collision to occur, the result of two `tag` calls must be the same.
 The simplest manner by which this can be achieved is by first passing enough plaintext for a singular block, and then somehow having the second block be a repetition of $$0$$'s; however, this becomes difficult due to the AES encryption by an unknown key.
 Finding the characteristic that would result in a $$0$$ block is difficult.